Alieksandra/ez_eaze/README.md

 ## License:

 El Ease is provided under a custom license.
-For full details, please review the [LICENSE](LICENSE.md) file included with the app.
+For full details, please review the [LICENSE](LICENSE.md).

 ## Disclaimer: